History of surgery: Early modern Europe

 The second figure of importance in this era was Ambroise Paré (sometimes spelled "Ambrose" (c.
 1510 – 1590)), a French army surgeon from the 1530s until his death in 1590.
 The practice for cauterizing gunshot wounds on the battlefield had been to use boiling oil, an extremely dangerous and painful procedure.
 Paré began to employ a less irritating emollient, made of egg yolk, rose oil and turpentine.
 He also described more efficient techniques for the effective ligation of the blood vessels during an amputation.
-In the same century, Eleno de Céspedes became perhaps the first female surgeon in Spain, and perhaps in Europe.
+In the same century, Eleno de Céspedes became perhaps the first female, transgender, or intersex surgeon in Spain, and perhaps in Europe.

 Another important early figure was German surgeon Wilhelm Fabry (1540–1634), "the Father of German Surgery", who was the first to recommend amputation above the gangrenous area, and to describe a windlass (twisting stick) tourniquet.
 His Swiss wife and assistant Marie Colinet (1560–1640) improved the techniques for Caesarean Section, introducing the use of heat for dilating and stimulating the uterus during labor.
 In 1624 she became the first to use a magnet to remove metal from a patient's eye, although he received the credit.